tAndreani/IPVARIABLE/README.md

 ![workflow](https://user-images.githubusercontent.com/6462162/52263031-69192200-292e-11e9-9d6d-b4e7ca639eac.png)

 ###### Fig. 1) In the workflow: ENCODE experiments are selected according to standard parameters, peaks are mapped to genomic segments of a defined window size and a sliding window is used to compute a reproducibility score.
-Regions with a specific score are tested for significance and enriched with gene regulatory features.
+Regions with a specific score are tested for significance and PCA is performed to check if the removal of the regions can improve the explanation of the variability of  the samples.

 # Experimental Design: define suitable set of experiments from ENCODE project
 We selected ENCODE experiments for four different proteins according to the following standard criteria: